mindee/tawazi/documentation/index.md

 1. `"warning"`: raise a warning if an `ExecNode` is called outside of `DAG` description, but execute the wrapped function anyway
 1. `"ignore"`: execute the wrapped function anyway.

-This way, `ExecNode` can still be called outside of a `DAG`.
+This way, `ExecNode` can still be called outside a `DAG`.
 It will raise a warning.
 <!--pytest-codeblocks:cont-->

 ```python